capitalch/trace/tracking.md

 16. Purchase entry, unable to enter GST price             2 days, 17th Mar
 17. Edit from bank recon                                  2 days, 19th Mar
 18. Fix Accounts master, new contact twice                4 days, 23rd Mar

-## To DO in permissions
-1. Edit and Submit functionality
-2. Search and buttons
-3. Hash to check change in data, then only allow submit

 ## Service SMS
 #custName Sir, Warranty of your Your Sony set serial No: #serial expires soon.
 To avail extended warranty click #extended.